KuoLiang-hub/simulate-efficient-frontier-3tickers/README.md

 # simulate-efficient-frontier-3tickers

-generate a simulation with 3 tickers (or more) to get the efficient frontier in jupter notebook
+generate a simulation with 3 tickers (or more) to get the efficient frontier in jupter notebook Also single stock analysis and performance against market is avaliable in corresponding directories.

 requirement to run the code in jupyter notebook: for ubuntu users,